Tomas-Machado/Project-IPM/README.md

 ```

 ### 4. Opening the site
-It should appear on the command line the link for the local adress http://localhost:5173/ .
-Click it and it should open the browswer with the site.
+It should appear on the command line the link for the local adress http://localhost:5173/.

+Click it and it should open the browser with the site.
 You can also copy it and paste it on the browser.